rajkumaar23/rajkumaar23.github.io/content/posts/badgie/index.md

 ---
-title: "Badgie - My first native GTK app"
+title: "Experimenting with developing a GTK app from scratch - Badgie"
 date: 2020-05-30T19:47:00+05:30
 ---
 ![](elementary-os.jpeg)